Vulnerable Populations Contributing Measures

 75% clients in home annually.

-Veterans Service Office –Assists Arapahoe County veterans and their dependents in obtaining eligible VA benefits, state veteran benefits, and appropriate community resources.
+Veterans Services Office –Assists Arapahoe County veterans and their dependents in obtaining eligible VA benefits, state veteran benefits, and appropriate community resources.

 1,500 veterans/families receiving secondary contacts from the Veterans Service Office.